Over Her Dead Body (2008 film): Plot

 After several months of watching Henry fall back into a depressed funk, Kate encounters the sculptor once more, who points out that if she had resolved her unfinished business, she would have moved on to Heaven by now.
-When the sculptor asks her what she really wants, Kate reluctantly admits that she only wants Henry to be happy... and realizes that he could be happy with Ashley.
-Then the sculptor reveals that Kate was his unfinished business and he had to get her to do the right thing before moving on, which he does.
-Kate first attempts to convince Ashley to get back together with Henry but Ashley doesn't believe her change of heart, and is preparing to fly to Las Vegas with Dan.
+When the sculptor asks her what she really wants, Kate reluctantly admits that she only wants Henry to be happy, and realizes that he could be happy with Ashley.
+Then the sculptor reveals that Kate is his unfinished business and he has to get her to do the right thing before moving on, which he does.
+Kate first attempts to convince Ashley to get back together with Henry but Ashley does not believe her change of heart, and is preparing to fly to Las Vegas with Dan.
 In desperation, Kate finds she is able to talk to Henry through his pet parrot and gets him to meet Ashley at the airport.
-Realizing that Henry has forgiven her and that she has Kate's blessing, Ashley joyfully embraces with Henry.
+Realizing that Henry has forgiven her and that she has Kate's blessing, Ashley joyfully embraces Henry.
 At their wedding, Ashley delays her walk down the aisle to sit briefly in the back pew, to promise Kate that she will strive to make Henry happy.
 Also at the wedding, Dan makes a new connection with Chloe.
-Now ready to move on, Kate arrives once more in Purgatory, congratulated for her efforts by the angel and requests the "orb of true light" collected from Kate's loved ones.
+Now ready to move on, Kate arrives once more in Purgatory, congratulated for her efforts by the angel, and requests the "orb of true light" collected from Kate's loved ones.
 The angel leaves once again, leaving Kate in Purgatory.